kwinz/MersenneAustria/README.md

 This is the front page for Team Austria.
 We are finding (world record) prime numbers.

-Team Austria was created 2008-10-29 and has 30+ members, mostly inactive.
+Team Austria was founded 2008-10-29 probably by user "EPF" and has 30+ members, mostly inactive.

 This page exists since 2022.